sictweb/bti425-2020/graded-work/assign1.md

 **The JS file that holds the "schema" code**
 For each of these files in the MyCode folder, change the file name extension to "txt".

 4. Compress/zip the copied folder.
-Maybe the name should be something like "webservice.zip".
+Maybe the name should be something like "webapi.zip".
 The zip file SHOULD be about 1MB in size.
 If it isn't, you haven't followed the instructions properly.

 #### React web app